+(f) recommend that the Board dismiss the complaint or part of the complaint.

+(2) A committee to which the Board has referred a complaint under section 53(1)(c) or (d) may, before an inquiry into the complaint begins, recommend that the Board reject or withdraw the complaint under section 57(1).

+(3) The Board may deal with a complaint —

+(a) in relation to which a request under subsection (1)(a) is made by a committee — by undertaking an investigation under section 48C in relation to the complaint or part of the complaint and providing any information from the investigation to the committee; or

+(b) in relation to which a recommendation is made under subsection (1)(b) to (e) or (2) — in any of the ways referred to in section 53(1)(a) to (f); or

+(c) in relation to which a recommendation is made under subsection (1)(f) — by dismissing the complaint in whole or in part if the Board is satisfied that —

+(i) no disciplinary matter occurred or impairment matter exists in relation to the complaint or part of the complaint; or

+(ii) there is not sufficient evidence for the complaint or part of the complaint to be determined; or

+(iii) there are other reasons for the dismissal of the complaint or part of the complaint.

+(4) Notice of a decision under subsection (3)(b) or (c) must be given in accordance with section 85.

+[Section 55 inserted: No. 3 of 2023 s.
+43.]

+[56.
+Deleted: No. 3 of 2023 s.
+43.]

+57. Complaints without substance

+(1) The Board may reject a public complaint or withdraw a board-formulated complaint if the Board is of the opinion that the complaint —

-(b) is in respect of a matter that is not within the power of the Board, a disciplinary committee or the impairment review committee to deal with under this Act; or
+(a) is in respect of a matter that is not within the power of the Board, a disciplinary committee, the impairment review committee or the Tribunal to deal with under this Act; or

+(b) is in relation to a matter that has already been appropriately dealt with by another person, organisation or agency; or

-(c) is vexatious, trivial, unreasonable or without substance.
+(c) is —

+(i) in relation to a public complaint — vexatious, trivial, unreasonable, without substance or not a matter that is in the public interest to pursue; or

+(ii) in relation to a board-formulated complaint — without substance or not a matter that is in the public interest to pursue.

-(2) Notice of a decision under this section is to be given in accordance with section 85.
+(2) Notice of a decision under this section must be given in accordance with section 85.

+[Section 57 amended: No. 3 of 2023 s.
+44 and 87.]

-Division 5 — Interim disciplinary orders
+Division 5 — Interim orders

+[Heading inserted: No. 3 of 2023 s.
+45.]

-58. Interim disciplinary orders generally
+58. Interim orders generally

-(1) The Board or a disciplinary committee may make an interim disciplinary order in respect of a matter under this Division even if a disciplinary committee or the impairment review committee is already dealing with a complaint —
+(1) The Board may make an interim order in respect of a matter whether or not the matter, or part of the matter, is the subject of a complaint or inquiry being dealt with under this Act.

-(a) that deals with the same matter; or

-(b) that includes elements of the same matter.

-(2) Unless section 83(2) applies, an interim disciplinary order cannot have effect for more than 30 days.
+(2) Unless section 83(2) applies, an interim order cannot have effect for more than 30 days.

-(3) The Board or a disciplinary committee may vary or revoke an interim disciplinary order unless the matter in respect of which the order was made has been referred to the State Administrative Tribunal.
+(3) The Board may vary or revoke an interim order unless the matter in respect of which the order was made has been referred to the Tribunal.

-(4) Notice of an interim disciplinary order is to be given in accordance with section 85.
+(4) Notice of an interim order must be given in accordance with section 85.

-(5) An interim disciplinary order takes effect —
+(5) An interim order takes effect —

-(a) on the day —
+(a) on —

-(i) on which notice of the order is given to the person who is bound by the order; or
+(i) the day on which notice of the order is given to the person who is bound by the order; or

-(ii) on a later day specified in the order;
+(ii) a later day specified in the order;

 and

-(b) whether or not the person to whom it is given has had an opportunity to make representations to the Board.
+(b) whether or not the person who is bound by the order has had an opportunity to make representations to the Board.